crazoter/timetable-pinger-py/README.md

 ## Integrating Google Sheets
 1. I use this [template](https://docs.google.com/spreadsheets/d/15L7JJgl1YgaGM9b8nN6eNuTSHaSWa5_IQUya8mL9dXw/edit?usp=sharing) for my own timetabling purposes.
 You can make a copy.
 Note that the date format for the first row matters ("17 Jun", "18 Feb" etc).
 The application expects that the date is numerical and the month is 3 characters.
 However if you're using the template this should be automatically formatted for you.
 2. There are numerous tutorials online on how to access google sheets.
 [The one I used](https://medium.com/@denisluiz/python-with-google-sheets-service-account-step-by-step-8f74c26ed28e) didn't involve gspread.
-3. Although you don't need to setup the code, you'll need to undergo the steps in the tutorial to obtain:
+3. Although you don't need to setup the code, you'll need to undergo the steps in the tutorial to:
-    * SPREADSHEET_ID
+    * Get the SPREADSHEET_ID (which is the id in your spreadsheet url)
-    * SERVICE_ACCOUNT_SECRET
+    * Get SERVICE_ACCOUNT_SECRET (you'll need to enable google drive API, create a service account etc
-    * Make sure the lambda can access your spreadsheet
+    * Make sure the lambda can access your spreadsheet by granting the service account access to your spreadsheet

 ## Integrating Telegram
 1. Create a telegram bot (See [this](https://core.telegram.org/bots)).